Board of Trustees

 - Lenore Reilly, Senior Advisor to the President and Secretary of the College

 Mount Holyoke has a strong tradition of shared decision-making among its administration, faculty, and students.
-Students and faculty have an important role in shaping institutional policy and practice, in particular through the Student Government Association and the various standing faculty committees.
+Students and faculty have an important role in shaping institutional policy and practice, in particular through the Student Government Association and the various standing committees.

 Library of official policies governing the College, organized by area are available on the Institutional Policies website.